CreatorDev/Ci40_helloworld/README.md

 		src-link myfeed /home/USERNAME/myfeed
 Save and exit the feeds.conf.default file

-8. Add myfeeds to the OpenWrt feeds list and install the Ci40-LED-flasher package
+8. Add myfeeds to the OpenWrt feeds list and install the Ci40_helloworld package

 		$ ./scripts/feeds update myfeed
-		$ ./scripts/feeds install Ci40-LED-flasher
+		$ ./scripts/feeds install Ci40_helloworld

-9. Build the Ci40-LED-flasher application
+9. Build the Ci40_helloworld application

-		$ make package/Ci40-LED-flasher/compile
+		$ make package/Ci40_helloworld/compile

 	The package is now available as an OpenWrt .ipk file, .ipk files can be installed and managed with the OpenWrt OPKG command.

-11. Copy the Ci40-LED-flasher.ipk to the OpenWrt environment running on you Ci40.
+11. Copy the Ci40_helloworld.ipk to the OpenWrt environment running on your Ci40.
 SCP is used to perform the copy in this example but many other methods are available to copy the file

 	* Ensure your Ci40 is running OpenWrt and that you have a command line terminal open